MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 ### What's new

+#### Mesh 201 Tutorial

+* Mesh 201 is released for the Mesh Toolkit version 5.2402.0 (Preview).
+In this tutorial, you build on that knowledge and learn how to use WebSlates to display web content in your experience.
+The tutorial includes an interactive globe; when a person in your experience clicks on the globe, the latitude and longitude of the clicked location are captured and these coordinates are incorporated into a Bing Maps URL as parameters.
+An HTTP request is executed using this URL; Bing Maps provides a map of the chosen area and sends it to a nearby WebSlate.

 #### Visual scripting

 * Visual scripts are no longer completely disabled if the environment contains a ScriptMachine with a broken ("Missing") or unassigned ("None") asset graph reference.
 (36795)